 We know how important it is to provide clean, safe drinking water each and every day so our consumers can trust the water being provided to them.
 The University and its contract operator, New England Water Utility Services (NEWUS), want to assure you that a number of steps are taken in our water treatment and testing so you can have confidence in your water quality.
+During the COVID-19 pandemic NEWUS provided seamless water service with no major interruptions.

-UConn's 2019 Water Quality Report includes the results of more than 3,500 samples tested at state certified laboratories for more than 90 potential contaminants and water quality parameters.
+UConn's 2020 Water Quality Report includes the results of more than 3,000 samples tested at state certified laboratories for more than 95 potential contaminants and water quality parameters.
 We are pleased to report the water quality results meet state and federal drinking water standards.

-The UConn water system's primary sources of water to meet on-campus demands are the gravel-packed wells located near the streambanks of the Fenton and Willimantic rivers.
+The UConn water system's primary sources of water to meet oncampus demands are the gravel-packed wells located near the streambanks of the Fenton and Willimantic rivers.
 Additionally, the University's well water can now be supplemented, as needed, with water from the Connecticut Water Company's (CWC) Northern-Western water system through an interconnection which feeds into the University's tank at the entrance to campus on Route 195.